Advertisement

 With record rent rises becoming the norm, The Big Issue looks at whether renters face more surges as the cost of living crisis continues to hit households.

-But tenants are still paying £101 more every month on average than they were a year ago.
+Tenants are still paying £105 more every month on average than they were a year ago.
+In London, renters are having to find an extra £204 each month.

 Rents are rising at a much faster rate than both inflation and wages.